-Fellows have also been major contributors in our research on housing affordability in the Bronx.
+Fellows have also been major contributors to our research on housing affordability in the Bronx.
 In addition to helping us update our website and update the BIP, Elizabeth Wisman Strojan (IPED 2013) co-authored our report, Nowhere to Go: A Crisis of Affordability in the Bronx with Deputy Director, Greg Lobo Jost.
-She stayed on to assist UNHP form a collaborative with our neighborhood partners, Fordham Bedford Housing Corporation and Fordham Bedford Community Services.
-Thomas Zuber, served in Benin, West Africa, as a Peace Corps volunteer and assisted us with tax preparation, updating the BIP and adding videos, blog posts and photos to our website.
+She stayed on to assist UNHP to form a collaboration with our neighborhood partners, Fordham Bedford Housing Corporation and Fordham Bedford Community Services.
+Thomas Zuber served in Benin, West Africa as a Peace Corps volunteer and assisted us with tax preparation, updating the BIP, and adding videos, blog posts, and photos to our website.
 Thomas is an African History Ph.D.
 Candidate at Columbia University.
 Richie Koch was instrumental in the writing and research for UNHP’s “Affordable Water for Affordable Housing Report” in 2015, as well as updating the BIP.
-Adam Pearlman, served in Namibia for the Peace Corps.
+Adam Pearlman served in Namibia for the Peace Corps.
 He helped with the BIP and developed a survey for home-based daycare providers.
 Jessica Way assisted with small business development in Nicaragua for her Peace Corps service.
 Jessica assisted UNHP with the BIP and housing research and was also able to help our many Spanish-speaking residents with financial services assistance.
 Donovan Hotz served in Paraguay for the Peace Corps and has assisted Spanish-speaking clients for UNHP’s Free Tax Program and was instrumental in helping UNHP upgrade their Salesforce database that tracks Northwest Bronx Resource Center program use.
 Megan Madeo served in Tonga, South Pacific for the Peace Corps and increased rainwater storage capacity in her village.
-Megan assists UNHP’s Free Tax program by gathering survey data from UNHP clients, created UNHP’s one-pager and assisted us with affordable-housing research.
-Our most recent IPED fellow, Anna Margarita Canero, served in Guinea and is helping us train staff and volunteers working to assist neighborhood residents with our free financial and housing services.
+Megan assists UNHP’s Free Tax program by gathering survey data from UNHP clients, created UNHP’s one-pager, and assisted us with affordable housing research.